Frequently asked questions

 How do I apply to the BSW program?

 - Submit to the Wayne State University Office of Undergraduate Admissions the Application for Undergraduate Admission with the appropriate fee and official transcripts from colleges or universities.

 - Submit to the School of Social Work's Office of Admissions and Student Services, the Application for Admission, Bachelor of Social Work Degree Program.

 - Application materials include a personal interest statement and a copy of transcripts from all colleges attended that demonstrate the ability to pursue successful undergraduate professional education in social work.

 When is the BSW application deadline?

-BSW application deadline date is April 1st.
+BSW application deadline has been EXTENDED to June 1.
 Our office may extend the deadline date if space allows; thus, please check with our office for updates.

 When should I apply for the BSW or MSW program?

 Our application cycle typically opens in September or October to be considered for the following summer for MSW Advanced Standing or fall term for BSW and MSW Core programs.
 Students are encouraged to submit applications early as we admit students on a rolling admission basis.